darkmord1991/DarkChaos-255/README-hinterlandbg-config.md

 - Broadcast.Enabled can be set to 0 to silence periodic zone status.
 - Broadcast.Period is in seconds.
 - AutoReset.Teleport controls whether players in-zone are teleported to faction start graveyards during auto-reset when the timer expires.
+ - Base.* coordinates define where players are sent back during resets and first AFK infraction.
 - Expiry.Tiebreaker determines behavior at 0:00: when enabled, the side with higher resources is announced winner and rewarded; if disabled, it’s treated as a draw (no rewards/buffs).
 - Reward.MatchHonorDepletion applies when victory happens by bringing the enemy to 0 resources before the timer ends.
 - Reward.MatchHonorTiebreaker applies when victory happens via timer-expiry tiebreaker.